ivanarellano/libgdx-SushiLoco/README.md

 # Sushi Loco
 A gyroscope controlled platformer game about a sushi roll possessed by its spirit.

+Note: This project will not run because it does not include the required assets.
+You will run into issues with `texture.pack` and TextureAtlas.
+(01/15/2017)

 ### Demo Video
 https://www.youtube.com/watch?v=vTGNaYLkfRU